 Proper care of your teeth and gums reduces your risk of tooth decay and gum disease for a lifetime of healthy teeth and gums.
 Caring for your teeth and gums is simple.
-The four basic steps are:
+The basic steps are:

 - A nutritious diet

 Brush your teeth at least twice a day, with a soft-bristled toothbrush and a non-abrasive, fluoride toothpaste.
 Avoid abrasive toothpastes with extra ingredients, such as those for tartar control or whitening.
 You may have to hunt through many "whitening" toothpastes to find one with no whitening ingredients.

 Brushing is essential to healthy teeth and gums.
 Proper brushing removes plaque, a sticky and acidic mix of bacteria and biofilm, which causes cavities.
 The toothbrush should be placed against the teeth at a 45-degree angle to the gum line.

 - Gently brush back and forth in circular, short (tooth wide) strokes

 - Be sure to brush all parts of each tooth: outer surfaces, inner surfaces, and chewing surfaces

 - To clean inner surfaces of front teeth, tip the brush vertically and make up and down strokes